NAR: Existing home sales in February rose 9.5%

 According to the monthly Realtors® Confidence Index, properties typically stayed on the market for 38 days in February, compared to 36 days in January and 34 days in February 2023.

 First-time buyers accounted for 26% of sales in February, down from 28% in January and 27% in February 2023.
-NAR's 2023 Buyers and Sellers Profile – released in November 20234 – found that the annual share of first-time buyers was 32%.
+NAR’s 2023 Buyer and Seller Profile – released in November 20234 – found that the annual share of first-time buyers was 32%.

 Cash sales accounted for 33% of transactions in February, compared to 32% in January and 28% a year ago.

-Distressed sales - foreclosures and short sales - accounted for 3% of sales in February, almost unchanged from last month and the previous year.
+Distressed sales – foreclosures and short sales – accounted for 3% of sales in February, virtually unchanged from last month and the year before.

-Single-family home sales grew to a seasonally adjusted annual rate of 3.97 million in February, up 10.3% from 3.6 million in January but down 2.7% from a year earlier.
-The median price of an existing detached home was $388,700 in February, up 5.6% from February 2023.
+Single-family home sales rose to a seasonally adjusted annual rate of 3.97 million in February, up 10.3% from 3.6 million in January but down 2.7% from a year earlier.
+The median price of an existing single-family home was $388,700 in February, up 5.6% from February 2023.

 Regional breakdown

 At 480,000 units, existing home sales in the Northeast were the same as January but down 7.7% from February 2023.
-This is the fourth month in a row that home sales in the Northeast have registered 480,000 units.
-The median price in the Northeast was $420,600, up 11.5% from one year ago.
+This is the fourth consecutive month that home sales in the Northeast have recorded 480,000 units.
+The median price in the Northeast was $420,600, up 11.5% from a year ago.

 In the Midwest, existing home sales jumped 8.4% from a month ago to an annual rate of 1.03 million in February, down 3.7% from a year earlier.
 The median price in the Midwest was $277,600, up 6.8% from February 2023.